phone icon 01925 943011

 How do you attach decking to paving slabs?

 In order to put your decking on paving slabs, you will need to create a substructure of joists to make a frame for the decking to sit on securely.
 This is important as every decking project requires a frame in order to allow for airflow and drainage.
-Without this, the decking will be susceptible to rotting, warping and damage from moisture.
+Without this, the decking will be susceptible to rotting, warping and damage from moisture (even composite).
 This, in turn, will reduce the lifespan of the decking, leading to the need to repair or replace your decking boards, which is costly and time-consuming.

 A subframe provides your decking with the structural stability it needs to be able to safely hold the pressure of people, furniture and anything placed on top of it.
 Not only would it reduce the lifespan of your decking without one, but it would also be unsafe to utilise.